Section Leadership

 President – Evelyn Beebe, PE

 Evelyn Beebe is a graduate from the University of Maine where she served as Vice President of the UMaine SWE Collegiate Section for two years and majored in Chemical Engineering.
 After completing her Master’s at Carnegie Mellon University in Energy Science, Technology, and Policy, Evelyn moved to New Jersey and became an active member in the New Jersey Professional Section as the Collegiate Relations Committee Chair and then the Secretary.
 Evelyn has lived in San Diego (2 years) and Dallas-Fort Worth (2 years) during which time she served as a Leadership Coach with a Collegiate-Focus on the Leadership Coaching Committee (LCC).
-Evelyn is now a wife and mother of two girls and works from home in Wells, Maine.
+Evelyn is now a wife and mother of three girls and works from home in the greater Bangor area.
 She is a licensed Professional Engineer and a Partner of Energy Compliance Services at Weaver & Tidwell, LLP, the largest independent accounting firm headquartered in the Southwest.

 Vice President – Diane Edinger